 Systemic racism and discrimination practices have had a long and profound history within our country and the mental health care industry is not exempt.
 While mental health conditions can appear regardless of race, ethnicity, gender, or identity, these factors can make it significantly more difficult for someone to receive mental health treatment.

-Some populations are more likely to be exposed to risk factors that increase the chances of developing a mental health condition, such as homelessness and exposure to violence as result of other forms of systemic racism.
+Some populations are more likely to be exposed to risk factors that increase the chances of developing a mental health condition, such as homelessness and exposure to violence as a result of other forms of systemic racism.
 In fact, Black Americans are 20% more likely to experience serious mental health problems than the general population and Black youth who are exposed to violence are at a greater risk for developing post-traumatic stress disorder by over 25

 2. Stigma Against Mental Health